User-generated content strategies: why customers are your best marketers

 UGC campaigns in practice: Belgian examples

 A Belgian tech company launched a case study program where customers shared their success stories.
-This led to 40% more qualified leads, as we also see in our article on performance marketing in the AI era.
+This led to 40% more qualified leads, as we also observe in our article on performance marketing in the AI era.

-Legal considerations for UGC in Belgium
+Legal Considerations for UGC in Belgium

-GDPR compliance
+GDPR Compliance

 Explicit consent for the use of personal data

-Respect the right to be forgotten
+Respecting the right to be forgotten

-Transparent privacy terms
+Transparent privacy conditions

 Copyright

-Clear license terms
+Clear licensing terms

-Respect for moral rights
+Respecting moral rights

-Transparency requirements
+Transparency Requirements

 Clearly indicate when content is sponsored

-Transparency about moderation
+Transparency regarding moderation

 Fair representation of reviews

-Practical step-by-step plan for your first UGC campaign
+Practical roadmap for your first UGC campaign

-Step 1: Define goals
+Step 1: Define Goals

 What do you want to achieve?